Cold Sweats: 10 Common Causes & When to Seek Help

 Sepsis, or a systemic infection, is caused by a bacterial, viral or fungal infection that affects various organs in the body.
 It can lead to organ failure and make oxygenation difficult, resulting in cold sweats, high fever, tremors, low blood pressure or tachycardia.

-How to stop it: Treatment for sepsis consists of the use of antibiotics, analgesics, anti-inflammatories and fluid replacement.
+How to treat: Treatment for sepsis consists of the use of antibiotics, analgesics, anti-inflammatories and fluid replacement.
 If these interventions are not sufficient in clearing the infection, artificial respiration in the ICU may be necessary.

 6. Shock